Dani723/ember-validation/README.md

 Please take a look at the example for further information on usage.

-## Custom validators
+## Custom rules

 ### The custom() rule

-A quick way to implement any custom validator is to make use of the custom() rule.
+A quick way to implement any custom rule is to make use of the custom() rule.

 ```js
 this.property("name").required().custom(function(value){